clustervision/trinityX/doc/configuration.rst

 =================== ============= ================================== =============
      Variable           value        default                          description
 =================== ============= ================================== =============
-obol_conf_path      Path          '/etc'                             Path where obol's configuration file will be stored on the controller(s). users_home_path     Path          `trix_home`                        Default home directory path to use for users created using obol. ldap_host           FQDN          `trix_ctrl_hostname`.`trix_domain` The FQDN of the ldap servers used to store ldap accounts on the cluster.
+obol_conf_path      Path          /etc'                              Path where obol's configuration file will be stored on the controller(s). users_home_path     Path          `trix_home`                        Default home directory path to use for users created using obol. ldap_host           FQDN          `trix_ctrl_hostname.trix_domain`   The FQDN of the ldap servers used to store ldap accounts on the cluster.
 =================== ============= ================================== =============

 `openldap` role